Category Archives: Premises Liability

 If you have received injuries due to negligence by a property owner, contact a premises liability lawyer in Oregon to help you investigate, handle your case, and allow you to begin recovery.

-We would like to extend our most sincere sympathies to the family and friends of John Summers at this tragic time.
+We extend our condolences to the family and friends of Christopher Pierson.

 In Oregon, property owners are responsible for making certain their property is maintained safely, without any unreasonable dangers.
 Despite laws intended to protect people, many accidents still occur due to dangerous conditions.